karlfehd/webview-address-book/README.md

 ### Learning Outcomes
 - Gained practical experience with Jetpack Compose and MVVM architecture
+- First time implementing Room for Database and Hilt for Dependency Injection
 - Better understanding of WebView limitations and context requirements
 - Identified Kotlin Multiplatform as a potential alternative for future projects